-We believe that ease and comfort in the body is essential to the well-being of mind and heart.
-Our mission is to help people restore balance to their lives, using ancient and holistic methods of healing.
-Therapeutic bodywork is only one aspect of an effective treatment program, for we have found that those who are proactive in their healing get the best and most lasting results.
-We teach self-care and awareness practices in conjunction with bodywork, as the choices we make every day will ultimately reflect the course of our health.
-We empower our clients to make the right choices based on time-tested practices which draw upon the wisdom of these healing arts.
-With a foundation of vibrant health, we can be of utmost service to this world.Meet Jessie & Albert
+As practitioners of traditional Asian healing modalities, we aspire to vibrant health based on time-tested practices which draw upon the wisdom of these healing arts.
+In Eastern philosophy, there is no separation between body and mind; ease and comfort in the body is essential to the well-being of mind and heart.
+Our mission is to help people restore balance to their lives, using ancient and holistic methods.
+Therapeutic bodywork is one aspect of our treatment program; we have found that those who implement release exercises and daily movement practices get the best results.
+We teach body rolling and Qi Gong in conjunction with bodywork, empowering you to be proactive with your healing.
+The choices we make each day will ultimately reflect the course of our health, and it is from a foundation of vibrant health that we can be of utmost service to this world.Meet Jessie & Albert

-Albert and Jessie are registered and certified practitioners offering Thai Massage, Tuina and SEA Bodywork.
+Albert and Jessie are registered practitioners of Thai Massage, Tuina and SEA Bodywork.
 Together, these modalities are an effective way to treat many pain conditions and prevent long-term serious conditions.

 Meet the Therapists

-Albert began martial arts at the age of five and has been immersed in the healing arts since 1999.
-He has received over 3000-hours of formal training in traditional Thai and Chinese bodywork, craniosacral, Ayurvedic medicine, Yoga and movement practices.
-As a lifelong student of meditation and the Qi arts, Albert is an assistant instructor of Xingyiquan and a member of the North American Tang Shou Tao, a non-profit organization dedicated to the preservation, research and dissemination of traditional Chinese martial and medical arts.
-He has been teaching Thai Massage and maintaining a private practice in Toronto and Montreal since 2008.
-He continues ongoing trainings in Tuina with Ethan Murchie, the founder of the Montreal Gongfu Research Centre.
+Albert began his journey in the healing arts in 1999.
+He has over 3000 hours of formal training in traditional Thai and Chinese bodywork, Gongfu, Qigong, Ayurveda, Yoga, and Craniosacral Therapy.
+He has been a member and Tuina practitioner through North American Tang Shou Tao, a non-profit organization dedicated to the preservation, research and dissemination of traditional Chinese martial and medical arts.
+He has been practising SEA Bodywork since 2018.
+Albert spent many years teaching Thai massage courses for Lotus Palm School of Thai Yoga Massage and Still Light Centre, in Canada and the United States.

 Highly Trained Staff